27 min read

 You can have my understanding for why you’re emotionally unavailable but you won’t get the benefit of my patience in waiting for you to show up.

-I owe myself the patience of committing to myself until I meet someone who's available and ready to partner.
-That is what my romantic patience is being dedicated to while single.
+I owe myself the patience of committing to myself until I meet someone who's available and ready to partner in a way that feels aligned to me.
+I owe myself an aligned partner.
+That's not your responsibility.
+It's mine.
+And that is what my romantic patience is being dedicated to while single.
 I do not owe that patience to you.

 Anything different is a major self-sacrifice and breach in self trust for me.
 A big, unnecessary one that is nowhere on my agenda to make.